-Numbers using the code 1893 shall only be used for Internet access where the customer is not charged for its telecommunications time on-line and/or for packet-based traffic generated up to a pre-set limit or with no limits, but pays an agreed flat rate subscription fee, for its Internet service.
+Numbers using the code 1893 shall only be used for partial or full flat-rate Internet access where the customer is not charged for its telecommunications time on-line and/or for packet-based traffic generated up to a pre-set limit (partial flat-rate) or with no limits (full flat-rate), but pays an agreed flat rate subscription fee, for its Internet service.

-These 189X numbers shall be used only for the provision of Internet access services but services corresponding to these or alternative Internet access services could be legitimately offered using various other number ranges35.
+These 189X numbers shall be used only for the provision of Internet access services but services corresponding to these or alternative Internet access services could be legitimately offered using various other number ranges44.

-33 Where the SP has full access to end-to-end IN control facilities in respect of a call (i.e. the SP is in fact the only operator in the chain, or by use of advanced Personal Numbering arrangements, such as UPT), direct end-to-end routing of a Personal Numbering call is possible.
+Where the SP has full access to end-to-end IN control facilities in respect of a call (i.e. the SP is in fact the only operator in the chain, or by use of advanced Personal Numbering arrangements, such as UPT), direct end-to-end routing of a Personal Numbering call is possible.
 Regardless of the called party's location, or the types of network involved, this should not result in higher charges for the caller than the normal maximum tariff above.

-34 Number Translation Codes are numbers which are only indirectly (and perhaps temporarily) bound to a network termination point.
+43 Number Translation Codes are numbers which are only indirectly (and perhaps temporarily) bound to a network termination point.
 They must first be converted into other number types (typically geographic or mobile numbers) before their (current) termination points (and/or in certain cases origination points) can be identified.

-35 For example, shared cost numbers based on 1890 codes are sometimes used for Internet access on a Pay-As-You-Go basis, as these are charged at local rate.
+44 For example, shared cost numbers based on 1890 codes are sometimes used for Internet access on a Pay-As-You-Go basis, as 1890 calls are charged at local rate.

-A7.4 Bursty Traffic Numbers and Services
+A6.4 Bursty Traffic Numbers and Services